Lin-Manuel Miranda: 2011–2014: Bring It On and other theatrical work

-2015–2016: Hamilton
+2011–2016: Hamilton

-While on a vacation in 2008, Lin Manuel Miranda read Ron Chernow's biography of Alexander Hamilton and, inspired by the book, wrote a rap about Hamilton that he performed for the White House Evening of Poetry, Music, and the Spoken Word on May 12, 2009, accompanied by Alex Lacamoire.
-Miranda later said he spent a year writing the Hamilton song "My Shot", revising it countless times for every verse to reflect Alexander Hamilton's intellect.
-By 2012, Miranda was performing an extended set of pieces based on the life of Hamilton, which he then referred to as the Hamilton Mixtape.
+While on vacation in 2008, Lin-Manuel Miranda had read Ron Chernow's biography of Alexander Hamilton.
+Inspired by the book, he wrote a rap about Hamilton that he performed for the White House Evening of Poetry, Music, and the Spoken Word on May 12, 2009, accompanied by Alex Lacamoire.
+Miranda later said he spent a year writing the Hamilton song "My Shot", revising it countless times so that every verse would reflect Alexander Hamilton's intellect.
+By 2012, Miranda was performing an extended set of pieces based on the life of Hamilton, which he referred to as the Hamilton Mixtape.
 The New York Times called it "an obvious game changer".

-Hamilton: An American Musical premiered off-Broadway at The Public Theater in January 2015, directed by Thomas Kail.
-Miranda wrote the book and score and starred as the title character.
+Hamilton premiered off-Broadway at The Public Theater in January 2015, directed by Thomas Kail.
+Miranda wrote the book and score, and starred as the title character.
 The show received highly positive reviews, and its engagement was sold out.
 Chernow and Miranda received the 2015 History Makers Award from the New York Historical Society for their work in creating the musical.
 The show began previews on Broadway in July 2015 at the Richard Rodgers Theatre and officially opened on August 6, 2015, earning positive reviews.
 On the first night of Hamilton previews, over 700 people lined up for lottery tickets.
 The Hamilton ticket lottery evolved into Ham4Ham, a series of outdoor mini-performances for lottery participants that was hosted daily by Miranda and cast members for over a year, until August 31, 2016.

 Miranda earned a 3% royalty on each performance of Hamilton, earning him $12.7 million by July 2017.
-Hamilton won the Tony Award for Best Musical; Miranda won the Tony Awards for Best Original Score and Best Book of a Musical and received a nomination for Best Actor in a Musical.
-Miranda won the Pulitzer Prize for Drama for the musical, and the Hamilton cast album won the Grammy Award for Best Musical Theater Album.
+Hamilton won the Tony Award for Best Musical; Miranda won Tonys for Best Original Score and Best Book Of A Musical, and was nominated for Best Actor in a Musical.
+Miranda won a Pulitzer for the musical, and the cast album won the Grammy.
 In May 2016, for his work in the role of Alexander Hamilton, Miranda received the Drama League Distinguished Performance Award.